-Maspero G.: Les Momies Royales de Déir el-Baharî (Memoires de la Mission Française au Caire,
+Maspero G.: Les Momies Royales de Déir el-Baharî (Memoires de la Mission Française au

-with parallel material in other sections of this site.)
+subjects/persons linked with parallel material in other sections of this site.)

-Mummies Directory (Mummies of Kings, Royals, and high ranking persons in the National Museum, Cairo)
+Mummies Directory (Mummies of Kings, Royals, and high ranking persons in the National Museum,

-are transcribed differently in both modern languages and linguistic misunderstandings of Ancient
+deities are transcribed differently in both modern languages and linguistic misunderstandings of Ancient

 Egyptian in the early days of egyptological studies.
 We have grouped the various orthographies to the